 User can configure IGMP on the Pfsense firewall from services menu.

-Load Balancing is one of the important feature which is also supported by the Pfsense firewall.
+Load Balancing is one of the important features which is also supported by the Pfsense firewall.

 SNMP (Simple Network Management Protocol)

 Pfsense supports all versions of snmp for remote management of firewall.